Small Group Health Insurance – Arizona

 Cost controls that work in Arizona

-- Dual-option design: Pair a lower-premium HMO/EPO with a PPO or HDHP/HSA so employees self-select access vs. OOP risk.
+- Dual-option design: Pair a lower premium HMO/EPO with a PPO or HDHP/HSA so employees self-select access vs out-of-pocket risk.

-- Defined contribution: Fix employer funding by tier or as % of employee-only premium to protect budgets and offer choice.
+- Defined contribution: Fix employer funding by tier or as a % of employee-only premium to protect budgets while offering choice.

-- HSA strategy: Seed HSAs; educate on using tax-advantaged dollars for deductibles and qualified care.
+- HSA strategy: Seed HSAs and explain how pre-tax dollars pay for deductibles and qualified care.

-- Pharmacy management: Preventive drug lists, generics, and mail-order can materially lower spend.
+- Pharmacy management: Preventive drug lists, generics, and mail-order can reduce total spend.

-- Dependent & spousal policy: Clarify funding for spouse/dependents to avoid budget creep.
+- Dependent and spousal policy: Clarify funding strategy for spouse/dependents to prevent budget creep.

-- Virtual care & wellness: Telehealth/EAP trim ER visits and time away from work.
+- Virtual care & EAP: Telehealth/EAP reduce avoidable ER visits and time away from work.

 Alternatives & add-ons (ICHRA / QSEHRA / ancillary)